2018 United States Senate elections: Washington

 Three-term Democrat Maria Cantwell was re-elected with 61% of the vote in 2012.
-She ran.
+She ran for reelection.

 Washington holds non-partisan blanket primaries, in which the top two finishers advance to the general election regardless of party.
 Cantwell and former state Republican Party chair Susan Hutchison faced each other in November.

 Cantwell won re-election by a large margin.